sillevl/course-software-engineering/redmine/redmine.md

 ### Markdown

-Provides automatic markup for your text

-Heading, lists, links, images, code
+Provides automatic markup for your text like Heading, lists, links, images, code

-Can be used throughout all of Redmine \(wiki, issues, news\)
+Markdown  can be used throughout all of Redmine \(wiki, issues, news\)

 Take care of your layout !